RitaAhmadi/FRA/_pages/about.md

     <p>South Kensington</p>
     <p>Imperial College London</p>
     <p> London, UK</p>

-news: false # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={false}"
-social: false # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher at the Department of Mathematics, Imperial College London.
 I did my DPhil at Quantum Group based at the Department of Computer Science, University of Oxford.During my PhD, I worked on topological quantum computation and category theory.
 In my thesis, I studied and proposed bicategorical structures for topological quantum computation.